tatsuya/restlet-app/README.md

 ## Database

 The persistent layer can be switched between MongoDB and on-memory storage.
 You can set which storage is used by updating `AppConfig.java`.
 By default on-memory persistence is used.
-It means whenever you restart the application all data is just disappeared.
+It means as soon as you restart the application you lose all data.

 ## Description